 - Roller brush + side brushes.
 Having two brush sets makes a big difference in how well a robot cleans.
 The dual roller brush system picks up pet hair and pushes debris inside the vacuum.
 The side brush sweeps in debris and dust from the sides and edges.

-The Roomba 960 uses a 3-stage cleaning system that loosens dirt using brushes, lifts it using the dual counter-rotating roller brushes and vacuums it using powerful suction.
+The Roomba 960 uses a 3-stage cleaning system that loosens dirt using brushes, lifts it using the dual counter-rotating roller brushes, and vacuums it using powerful suction.
 This feature also makes it the ideal choice for a home with pets because it targets allergens and dust that you can’t even see.

 This robot doesn’t just roll around cleaning whichever part of the floor it happens to be on, either.